hyva-themes/magento2-graphql-view-model/README.md

 The `addArgumentIn` method can be used to add new arguments to queries or mutations, or to overwrite values of existing arguments.

+For more examples including inline fragments please have a look at the `\Hyva\GraphqlViewModel\Model\GraphqlQueryEditorTest` class.

 ## Installation